Brotherhood of the Holy Sepulchre: Establishment of the Brotherhood as Greek Nationalist project

-Monastic groups existed in Jerusalem prior to the Brotherhood which always had all indigenous clergy, but in 1534 Germanus "the Peloponnesian" became Patriarch of Jerusalem and founded the Brotherhood of the Holy Sepulchre.
+Monastic groups existed in Jerusalem prior to the Brotherhood which always had all indigenous clergy, but in 1537 Germanus "the Peloponnesian" became Patriarch of Jerusalem and founded the Brotherhood of the Holy Sepulchre.

 Germanus was a fervent Greek Nationalist who began replacing Arab bishops on their death with Greek bishops, eventually passing a law that a non-Greek cannot be elevated to the bishopric.
 Also seeking to have a Greek successor, he brought a priest from Constantinople and performed a suspicious and potentially rigged election ceremony which ended in this same priest, Sophronius IV, as his successor.
-The Brotherhood of the Holy Sepulchre from its beginning with Germanus was meant as an ethno-nationalist project to slowly remove indigenous control of Jerusalem and it's Holy Places and consolidate it under the Greeks.
+The Brotherhood of the Holy Sepulchre from its beginning with Germanus was meant as an ethno-nationalist project to slowly remove indigenous control of Jerusalem and its Holy Places and consolidate it under the Greeks.
 Immediately after being elected, Germanus traveled to Constantinople and other places to gather finances.
 Except for Sophronius, every Patriarch from Germanus to Cyril would never once see their flock as a Bishop is meant to, but would live in Constantinople or a Metochion in affluent areas of Jerusalem apart from the indigenous people, leaving administration to a bishop called the "Patriarchal Commissioner", allowing the Greek monks and clergy to live in luxury as a higher class than the indigenous.
 Many of the Greek Patriarchs of the Brotherhood would only ordain their relatives.

 After twenty nine years, Patriarch Sophronius relinquished his position, in part due to enormous debts accumulated from disputing with Roman Catholics over control of the Sepulchre and other holy sites, with Patriarch Theophanes succeeding him.

 The Brotherhood from its founding began to immediately redirect proceeds from the Holy Places, and using Greek princes in Moldavia and Serbia were able to change the ownership of many monasteries together with their properties, as well as those of affluent Orthodox, to come under the Brotherhood, as well as seeking properties in Georgia and the Caucasus.
 Many Metochia were built in Jerusalem, Constantinople, Russia, Crete, Macedonia, and elsewhere in order to collect alms under the name of the Holy Sepulchre.
 The annual income rose to over forty million piasters, and many of the monks of the Brotherhood lived in what resembled mansions.
 Patriarch Cyril would later be nicknamed the "Father of Gold".